jxjo/PlanformCreator2/README.md

 ### Hinge Line and Flap Depth

 Flaps are defined by their 'hinge line' and their bounding wing sections to the left and to the right.
 A wing section can have a 'flap group' assigned.
-All subsequent wing sections with the same flap group will define a new flap.
+All subsequent wing sections with the same flap group will define a single flap.

 In many cases the hinge line equals the 'reference line' of the planform.
-This is also the default case when defining flpas.
+This is also the default case when defining flaps.

 More flexibility is achieved through a separate definition of the hinge line with a hinge point at the root section and the tip section.
 In certain cases, for example with a curved reference line, kinks in the hinge line can be defined at a wing section.